Late Fees in Rental Agreements

 In dwellings under Chapter 118A, if the landlord has a written rental agreement, it must include a provision relating to charges which may be required for late or partial payment of rent or for return of any dishonored check (NRS 118A.200(3)(g)).
 If the rental agreement does not contain such a provision, there is a presumption that there are no charges for late or partial payment of rent or for dishonored checks (NRS 118A.200(4)(c)).

 For rentals of spaces in manufactured home parks under Chapter 118B, the rental agreement must similarly include the amount of any charges for late payment and dishonored checks (NRS 118B.040(3)(b)).
-Unlike late charges for dwellings under Chapter 118A, manufactured home parks do have a maximum amount they are permitted to charge for the late payment of rent.
+Similar to late charges for dwellings under Chapter 118A, manufactured home parks have a maximum amount they are permitted to charge for the late payment of rent.

 Specifically, a landlord or his or her agent or employ shall not charge or receive any fee for a monthly rental payment within 4 days after the rental payment is due or which exceeds $5.00 for each day excluding Saturdays, Sundays and legal holidays, which the payment is overdue, beginning on the day after the payment was due (NRS 118B.140(1)(b)(6)).
 This means that if monthly rent is due on the first day of the month, the landlord may not charge late fees until the sixth day of the month.
 Additionally, the late fees may not exceed the amount of $5.00 per day.
 However, when the late fees are imposed, they may be retroactively charged for the second through the fifth days of the month, provided they are not Saturdays, Sundays or legal holidays.
 The late charges should be independently determined and verified in each case according to the provisions of the rental agreement.